 Anyone who works with small 401(k) plan sponsors knows that they have none of the time, patience, skills or desire to be plan administrators or ERISA fiduciaries.
 Regardless of this, the law tasks them, whether they ignore them or not, with significant responsibilities and creates financial risks for them.

 Over the last few years there have been those of us in the industry who have advocated for a better way – one that eliminates the fiduciary dysfunction we currently see in the small employer market.
 The better way is through the aggregation of the plans of unrelated 401(k) plan sponsors into single plans called multiple employer plans.

 In late September, IRS’ Tax Exempt and Government Entities (TEGE) issued its Work Plan for the 2018 fiscal year.
 The Work Plan tells us the issues the IRS will be focusing on in the coming year and how it will be using its compliance resources.
 The 2018 fiscal year runs from October 1, 2017 through September 30, 2018.

 With the knowledge the Work Plan provides, plan sponsors and their service providers can work to ward off potential problems likely to draw the attention of the IRS.
 As such, I view the Work Plan as a kind of plan sponsor checklist.

-This is the third in a series containing remarks by Chuck Humphrey, Esq. that were made as part of a panel discussion on ERISA fiduciary responsibility issues at the annual meeting of the Tax Exempt /Governmental Entity (“TE/GE”) Councils*.
-They have been edited for purposes of this series.
+This is the fifth and final installment in a series containing remarks by Chuck Humphrey, Esq. that were made as part of a panel discussion on ERISA fiduciary responsibility issues at the annual meeting of the Tax Exempt /Governmental Entity (“TE/GE”) Councils*.
+The remarks have been edited for purposes of this series.